dart-archive/www.dartlang.org/src/site/tools/observatory/glossary.markdown

 When an object is pointed to by another object, it is _live_.

-See the [dart](/tools/dart-vm/#options) reference page for information on how to increase the size of old space.
+See the [dart](/tools/dart-vm/#options) reference page for information on how to increase the size of old generation.

 ### Isolates {#isolates}
 Dart supports concurrent execution by way of _isolates_,